Where Do Your Funds Go

 As a 501(c)(3) nonprofit organization, the Humane Society of Greater Dayton receives no government funding and is not affiliated with any other animal welfare organization on a local, state or national level.
 This means we rely 100% on individuals companies and grants to fund all of our programs and services.
 This is why events such as Furry Skurry are so important to our overall mission!
 It helps us help more animals in need!

-• Found homes for 2,453 animals (including cats, dogs, rabbits, farm animals, reptiles, birds, and more).
+Found homes for a record-breaking 2,915 animals (including cats, dogs, rabbits, farm animals, reptiles, birds, and more).

-• Provided 350 free or low-cost microchips to the community through microchipping events
+Provided 683 free or low-cost microchips to the community

 When you register for Furry Skurry or fundraise for the event, 100% of the money you raise stays in our community to help animals in our care!